 Vestibular rehabilitation can be used acutely by having the doctor perform certain exercises and movements in the office.
 These are called Epley maneuvers.
 Many patients say their symptoms are relieved immediately.
 It is important to understand these Epley maneuvers should be performed by your doctor only.

-At home, you can be given a series of vestibular exercises which are safe to do on your own.
+At home, you can be given a series of vestibular exercises that are safe to do on your own.
 In some cases, a physical therapist can assist.
 It is important to be sure the patient does not have any biomedical problems such as with their back or neck before these vestibular exercises are undertaken.
 Other balance training can be useful as well such as tai chi.

 The key to vestibular rehabilitation is consistency and diligence.
 Most stable and non fluctuating peripheral vestibular disorders can be treated long term without medications.
 Medications are reserved for the immediate symptoms only.